 Uncertainty propagation¶

-If the uncertainty in each argument is independent – i.e. there is no covariance between the uncertainties in different parameters – then you can use the propagate
+If the uncertainty in each argument is independent – i.e. there is no covariance between the uncertainties in different parameters – then the set_uncertainty

-method to propagate the parameter uncertainties through into any result.
+methods can be used to propagate the parameter uncertainties through into any result:

 .